Burnishing coloured pencil gives a polished, smooth finish to your artwork, by moving the wax that you have put down on the paper.

 The first of these, the burnishing pencil, contains a similar wax material (without colour) which picks up the pigment and spreads it out to remove any individual lines made by the coloured pencils.

 Using a lighter or white coloured pencil will achieve the same effect, but at risk of lightening the colour that you have built up previously.
-As the surface of your artwork will be rather slick after the burnishing process it can be difficult to add further layers on top to bring back the depth of colour.
+As the surface of your artwork will be rather slick after the burnishing process, it's difficult to add further layers on top to bring back the depth of colour.

 This is a method of pressure blending the colours on the paper by applying a further series of layers of wax.
-In effect we are pressing the pigment and wax layers together and producing a smooth polished effect.
-This will rely, first of all, on the amount of pigment already on the paper.
+In effect, we are pressing the pigment and wax layers together and producing a smooth polished effect.
+This will rely first, on the amount of pigment already on the paper.
 Burnishing works best if there is a good amount of earlier colour to work with.

-For the purpose of providing a simple illustration I show below four images giving the stages of...
+To provide a simple illustration, I show below four images giving the stages of...

 For the illustration I have used cartridge paper (ideal for wax type pencils used entirely dry) and a selection of colours from the Caran d’Ache Luminance range.

-This technique can be carried out with most coloured pencil types, but the softer wax based brands work best for burnishing coloured pencil.
+We can carry out this technique out with most coloured pencil types, but the softer wax based brands work best for burnishing coloured pencil.
 These can also include Prismacolor Premiere, Derwent Coloursoft.

-You can see from the above example, that burnishing can be done with a coloured pencil and this will influence the overall colour of the area worked.
-In addition it deepens the intensity of colour through losing the grain of the paper.
+You can see from the above example that burnishing with a coloured pencil will influence the overall colour of the area worked.
+In addition, it deepens the intensity of colour through losing the grain of the paper.